There are very few expensive risks in the real estate market here in Vancouver.

 This caused massive issues with mold, rot, rust, among other things.

-There are still many buildings that have this wall system that have not been repaired.
+There are still many buildings that have this wall system that has not been repaired.

 Fixing Leaky Condos or Face Sealed Buildings